tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Propose amendment to the value of dc:type using the DCMI type vocabulary.
+Proposes an amendment to the value of dc:type using the DCMI type vocabulary.

 ### Specification